PvPBender/Hyperskill/README.md

-# Hyperskill
+# Introduction to Python - Hyperskill
-These are just my projects from Hyperskill from Jetbrains Academy
+These are my projects from the track Introduction to Python by Hyperskill / Jetbrains Academy.